-Fair values of interest bearing instruments were assessed by discounting expected cash flows using interest rates for items with similar terms and risk characteristics.
+Fair values of interest bearing and amortized cost instruments were assessed by discounting expected cash flows using interest rates for items with similar terms and risk characteristics.

 The fair value of the available-for-sale investment is not materially different from its carrying amount.